University of Arizona Overview

-Over 118 countries are represented at Arizona.
+Over 118 countries are represented at University of Arizona.
 The most popular countries sending students to the school are China, India, and Saudi Arabia.

 Online Learning at University of Arizona

-The following chart shows how the online learning population at Arizona has changed over the last few years.
+The following chart shows how the online learning population at University of Arizona has changed over the last few years.

 This school is the 4th most popular in Arizona for online learning according to the online graduations recorded by the Department of Education for the academic year 2017-2018.

-The following table shows the 1-year growth rate of Arizona majors that offer at least one online course.
+The following table shows the 1-year growth rate of University of Arizona majors that offer at least one online course.
 This table only includes majors with positive growth.

-The table below shows how the average growth rate over 4 years at Arizona ranks compared to all other partially online schools that offer a specific major.
-Note that the majors may or may not be offered online at Arizona.
+The table below shows how the average growth rate over 4 years at University of Arizona ranks compared to all other partially online schools that offer a specific major.
+Note that the majors may or may not be offered online at University of Arizona.

 When we speak of partially online, we are referring to schools whose online population is less than 50% of its total student body.
 Mostly online refers to those with online populations greater than or equal to 50%.

 The table below shows the number of awards for each concentration.